Date: 02 September 2016

-“The seals may look distressed and scrawny and display signs of sneezing and coughing and have weepy eyes, but that’s just natural for them and they really don’t need any human intervention.
+“The seals may look distressed and scrawny and display signs of sneezing, coughing and have weepy eyes, but that’s just natural for them and they really don’t need any human intervention.
 They will return to the water and swim merrily away as soon as they feel up to it.”

-Mr McLean says while seals may look harmless and helpless they are wild animals and will defend themselves if they feel threatened.
+Mr Lucas says while seals may look harmless and helpless they are wild animals and will defend themselves if they feel threatened.
 They can be carrying infectious diseases and can cause serious injuries.

-DOC has a hands-off policy with seals and will only intervene if a seal is obviously and severely injured, or is entangled in marine debris or is in a dangerous place such as on or near a public road.
-In that case, people could call the 24-hour DOC HOTLINE (0800 362 468).
+DOC has a hands-off policy with seals and will only intervene if a seal is obviously severely injured, is entangled in marine debris or is in a dangerous place such as on or near a public road.
+In that case, people could call the 24-hour DOCHOTLINE (0800 362 468).

 If you encounter a seal on or near a beach please leave it to rest: